Skip to main content

 curl http://localhost/api/health

-You should receive a JSON response indicating the system is healthy.
+You should receive a JSON response similar to:

 5. Access the Application